All Sul Ross State University VPN access requires approval to use VPN.

 to update the asset.

-- Coming Soon: the use of a VPN account at Sul Ross State University requires Two Factor
+- The use of a VPN account at Sul Ross State University requires Two Factor

 Authentication (2FA) using an approved multi-factor engine.